ayalbark/mdef/docs/deliverables/design-studio-1.md

 **6. Observations**

 I tried to prompt ChatGPT to process the data for me and get behavioral insights around my phone use.
 Unfortunately, it kept on crashing and I didn't have the time to run an excel script to parse through the spreadsheet before writing this.
+I was curious to see if the time of the day had an effect on the reason my attention went to my phone, if any of the reasons led to bursts of using the phone (measured by a lot of pick ups in a short time frame), and if where I was had an effect on what I used the phone for (more specifically, if I used it for different things at home vs at school vs at a train station, etc)

-I think I'll go back to it if I have some free time later.
+I think I'll go revisit these if I have some free time later.

 A few observations:

+- I would have really benefitted from the shortcut prompting me every 30-60s after opening my phone to see where my attention had shifted to.
+There were plenty of times that I opened my phone to send a text and then found myself scrolling Reddit or checking my emails.

 - Messaging, Camera, and Clock accounted for more than 50% of the times my attention went to my phone.
 I've always hated the idea of an apple watch, but I wonder if using it for the clock and messaging functions would keep me off my phone, and thus less likely to start using it for random things.